You are leaving Lundbeck.com/US

 Facts about Alzheimer's

-Alzheimer’s disease is one of Lundbeck’s focus disease areas.
+Alzheimer’s disease is one of Lundbeck’s focus disease areas and is the most common neurodegenerative disorder.
 Symptoms of Alzheimer’s disease can be broadly categorized into cognitive, functional and behavioral/psychological changes.
-Over the course of the disease, areas of the brain degenerate, resulting in cellular loss and dysfunction, a gradual loss of memory, problems with reasoning or judgment, disorientation, difficulty in learning, loss of language skills and decline in the ability to perform routine tasks.1-2
+Over the course of the disease, areas of the brain degenerate, resulting in cellular loss and dysfunction, a gradual loss of memory, problems with reasoning or judgement, disorientation, difficulty in learning, loss of language skills and decline in the ability to perform routine tasks.1-2

 Symptoms